Pacing Equilibrium in First-Price Auction Markets: Properties of First-Price Pacing Equilibria

 \begin{example} Suppose $B_1=2, v_{11}=2, v_{12}=2$ and $v_{22}=1$.
 The \fppe sets $p_1=p_2=1$ and allocates both items to bidder $1$.
 But the auctioneer could lie to bidder $1$ claiming that someone else had bid $3$ for item $2$, and charge bidder $1$ a price of $2$ for item $1$.
 Meanwhile, she could charge bidder $2$ a price of $1$ for item $2$, for a higher revenue overall. \end{example}

-An \fppe does have a {\em price predictability} guarantee: given any allocation, a bidder either pays its full value or pays her budget.
+However, an \fppe does have a {\em price predictability} guarantee: given any allocation, a bidder either pays its full value or pays her budget.
 Even though individual item prices may not be known, this guarantees a degree of transparency to bidders about the price they will pay.

-An \fppe is also robust to deviations by groups of bidders:
+An \fppe is also robust to deviations by groups of bidders who might form a coalition to benefit themselves:

-\begin{definition} An allocation with a set of payments is in the core if no group of bidders has an incentive to form a coaltion with the seller to attain an outcome that is strictly better for all agents in the coalition. \end{definition}
+\begin{definition} An allocation with a set of payments is in the core if no group of bidders has an incentive to form a coalition with the seller to attain an outcome that is strictly better for all agents in the coalition. \end{definition}

-\begin{proposition} An \fppe is in the core. \end{proposition} \begin{proof} Since an \fppe is a competitive equilibrium, if we treat money as a good then we have a traditional locally non-satiated Walrasian equilibrium in an exchange economy.
-Since a locally non-satiated Walrasian Equilibrium is in the core, an \fppe is also in the core. \end{proof}
+\begin{proposition} An \fppe is in the core. \end{proposition} \proof{Proof.} Since an \fppe is a competitive equilibrium, if we treat money as a good then we have a traditional locally non-satiated Walrasian equilibrium in an exchange economy.
+Since a locally non-satiated Walrasian Equilibrium is in the core, an \fppe is also in the core.
+(See, e.g., \citet{mascolell-book} for a general exposition of Walrasian equilibria and cooperative game theory, and \citet{powell-lecturenotes} for an exposition under assumptions that match those of this paper.) \eop\endproof